Twitter takes down tweets from MP, MLA, editor criticising handling of pandemic upon government request

 Revanth Reddy, Member of Parliament for Malkajgiri, Telangana, tweeted that India was having over 200,000 new cases of the virus per day, and that the healthcare system was collapsing, along with a picture of a mass cremation.
 This tweet, too, was removed.
 A tweet by ABP News editor Pankaj Jha, calling out the difference in attitudes towards the Tablighi Jamaat event in 2020 and the Kumbh Mela, was also removed.

-Actor Vineet Kumar Singh, for instance, tweeted in Hindi that he was in Varanasi and that it was difficult to get medication, and criticised political rallies being held amid the pandemic.
+Actor Vineet Kumar Singh tweeted in Hindi that he was in Varanasi and that it was difficult to get medication, and criticised political rallies being held amid the pandemic.
 The government ordered Twitter to remove this tweet for Indian users.
 We have reached out to Singh’s publicist for comment.

 Filmmaker and former journalist Vinod Kapri made a tweet about the mass cremations with a video of one such cremation ground.
 In that tweet, Kapri made a sarcastic remark about how a promise to make more shmashānas (Hindu cremation grounds) had been fulfilled.
 Twitter withheld this tweet in India.
 “India is facing biggest crisis of all times, thousands are dying EVERYDAY just because of lack of oxygen and medicines and it is my moral duty as a filmmaker and Journalist to tell the truth, to expose this inhuman and immoral Government who instead of supplying oxygen to dying patients, is writing to Twitter to take action against free and independent voices,” Kapri wrote in a response to Twitter’s email that he shared with MediaNama.